asavine/WilmottArticle/README.md

-# Wilmott Magazine
+# Companion code to the series of articles in Wilmott Magazine on computation graphs, AAD and back-propagation
-Companion code to the series of articles on computation graphs, AAD and back-propagation Antoine Savine, 2019
+Antoine Savine, 2019